scikit-hep/uproot5/docs-sphinx/index.rst

 Getting help
 ============

-Report bugs, request features, and ask for additional documentation on `GitHub Issues <https://github.com/scikit-hep/uproot4/issues>`__.
+- Report bugs, request features, and ask for additional documentation on `GitHub Issues <https://github.com/scikit-hep/uproot4/issues>`__.
+- If you have a "How do I...?" question, start a `GitHub Discussion <https://github.com/scikit-hep/uproot4/discussions>`__ with category "Q&A".

-If you have a problem that's too specific to be new documentation or it isn't exclusively related to Uproot, it might be more appropriate to ask on `StackOverflow with the [uproot] tag <https://stackoverflow.com/questions/tagged/uproot>`__.
-Be sure to include tags for any other libraries that you use, such as boost-histogram or Pandas.
+- Alternatively, ask about it on `StackOverflow with the [uproot] tag <https://stackoverflow.com/questions/tagged/uproot>`__.
+Be sure to include tags for any other libraries that you use, such as Pandas or PyTorch.

-The `Gitter Scikit-HEP/community <https://gitter.im/Scikit-HEP/community>`__ is a way to get in touch with all Scikit-HEP developers and users.
+- To ask questions in real time, try the Gitter `Scikit-HEP/uproot <https://gitter.im/Scikit-HEP/uproot>`__ chat room.